AutoInsurance.com is supported by commissions from providers listed on our site. Read our Editorial Guidelines.

 Of course, a license suspension will result in higher insurance rates, but you can keep them as low as possible by following these steps:

-1. Find cheap car insurance companies like The General.
+1. Find cheap car insurance companies that specialize in nonstandard insurance.

 2. Drop unnecessary coverages, like collision coverage on a car you don’t drive or comprehensive coverage on an older car.